diodechain/website/about.md

 ### Our Team
 team:
   title: Our Team
-  heading: The Diode team has collaborated for over 10 years on high availability software and business operations for applications using IIoT, OT, and network security technologies to transform their industries.
+  heading: The Diode team has collaborated for over 10 years on high availability software that helps organizations transform their industries.

   members:
   - name: Hans